eunomia-bpf/bpf-developer-tutorial/src/8-exitsnoop/README_en.md

 ## exitsnoop

-This article is the eighth part of the eBPF Introductory Development Tutorial, focusing on monitoring process exit events with eBPF and using the ring buffer to print output to user space.
+This article is the eighth part of the eBPF Tutorial by Example, focusing on monitoring process exit events with eBPF and using the ring buffer to print output to user space.

 The steps for printing output to user space using the ring buffer are similar to perf buffer.
 First, a header file needs to be defined: